 Here’s the first thing that makes me say meh.
 The hot air is blown over the workbench surface, and I later found out that after running only one batch the workbench surface has become too hot to touch it!!!
 This is a major design flaw, and it’s quite dangerous to operate this reflow oven in a normal electronics lab setup.
 Ignore the air flow issue, and you can set your workspace on fire.
 If you a are lucky, you’ll get over with only burn marks on your workbench.
 Not that I know anyone who wishes that.

-We “solved” this issue by placing a stack of five ceramic tiles under the reflow oven, so there was a thermally insulating, non-flammable material between the workbench and the bottom of the oven.
+We “solved” this issue by placing a stack of a few ceramic tiles under the reflow oven, so there was a thermally insulating, non-flammable material between the workbench and the bottom of the oven.
 Even with this workaround, the first two tiles were very hot when we finished.
 We had to wait for one hour for the ceramic tiles to cool down before we were able to touch them.

 I know, I’m a bit subjective there regarding how hot this thing becomes.
 I should have taken my FLIR camera with me, but I didn’t expect such trouble from a brand-new piece of equipment.
 Next time we will work with this reflow oven again we will perform some more temperature measurements.